CaioCeretta/Cod3r/mentoria/specialist/Next.Js/tic-tac-toe/comments.md

 5. `VerticalChecker` and `DiagonalChecker` (Classes that implements `ResultChecker`) .
 Everything is the same as the horizontal, being the orientation the only difference

+6. `TieChecker` (Class that implements `ResultChecker`) .
+Purpose: Check if the game ended in a tie
+    .
+How it works: It won't even check if there was a winningMove, just check if the board is `isFull` but there is no winning move, which means it tied.
+    .
+For the game to be tied neither the xWins nor the oWins.
+    .
+Therefore, because there is a priority, where the tie is the last one, it doesn't make sense for us to calculate the board cells, therefore, we only need to check if the board is full and return an empty array as the first parameter and the tie as the second one.

 In the end, some question arose like: "How do i know in the code that x or o won, where am i setting the xWon property, etc"